Migraine Treatments: Diagnosis and Reducing Pain Steps

 What to do for a migraine?

-What to do in migraine?
+What to do during a migraine?

 How to deal with migraines?